-Students are required to notify their Program Chair, Clinical Coordinator or any administrative office staff if they will not be attending class or clinic that day.
+Students are required to notify their Program Chair and/or Clinical Coordinator if they will not be attending class or clinic that day.

-Attendance Procedure
+Documenting Attendance

-Lecture and Laboratory
+Didactic and Laboratory

 Attendance procedures will be explained during orientation and may include one or all of the following: sign in and out sheets, verbal attendance, swipe card system and biometric swiping system.